Sheep ticks and tick bites

-Larvae suck blood from small mammals and birds, and are commonly found in mouse ears and the nose and mouth of birds.
+Larvae suck blood from small mammals and birds and are commonly found in mouse ears and the nose and mouth of birds.
 Larvae can also suck blood from larger animals, including humans, but the risk of infection is very small as they most often do not contain any microorganisms until they have had their first blood meal.

-They suck blood for 2-4 days until they are about 1.5 mm then drop to the ground.
-Depending on the temperature, it takes from one to several months before it sheds its skin and reaches the next stage in its development, namely the nymph stage.
+The larva sucks blood for 2–4 days, and will have reached a size of approximately 1.5 mm.
+It then drops to the ground.
+Depending on the temperature, it now takes from one to several months before it sheds its skin and reaches the next stage in its development, namely the nymph stage.

 Nymphs usually overwinter before trying to attach to a new host.
 They climb up plants and small shrubs to wait for passing hosts.
 Nymphs can also attach to small mammals and birds.
-Like larvae, nymphs can also suck the blood of large mammals.
-After sucking blood, they shed their skin and the nymphs become adult ticks that overwinter again.
+Like larvae, nymphs can also suck the blood of large mammals and humans.
+After sucking blood, they shed their skin and the nymphs become adults.

-Adult females climb back up the vegetation to find a new host.
-Males also try to find a host animal, not to suck blood but to find a female to mate with.
+The adult females suck blood, while the males attach themselves to the host animal in order to find a female to mate with.
 Adults are found on larger mammals such as hares, deer, moose, cattle and dogs.
-The females suck blood for 7-10 days, until their size is multiplied.
-The transition from egg to adult tick which lays eggs takes about three years.
+The females suck blood for 7-10 days, until their size multiplies.